51+ reviews analysed

 Potential Downsides

+No stannous fluoride.
+The gum-protective action is less targeted than the top four picks on this page, making it better suited for prevention and maintenance than active treatment of established gum disease.
 The whitening effect is mild.
-The gum-protective action may be less aggressive than stannous fluoride formulas, making it better suited for prevention than active treatment of established gum disease.

 See Latest Price on Amazon →